Skip to main content

 The assessment process for all NPQs has been refreshed to reduce the workload burden on teachers while still providing an opportunity to apply their knowledge.
 To pass the programme, you’ll need to engage with at least 90% of the course and pass one summative assessment.

-If you have any further questions please contact Tina Beddoe at beddoet@onecumbria.education
+If you have any further questions please contact Lindsey Martin at martinl@onecumbria.education